OTRF/ThreatHunter-Playbook/tactical_groups/persistence/windowsupdate_autostartkey.md

 ## Hunter Notes
-* For newwer versions of Windows look for RegistrationFlags entries.
+* For newer versions of Windows, look for RegistrationFlags entries.
-* You can group those events to hunt for this persistence behavior or stack the values of the CacheFile AND TargetFile properties to find anomalies/outliers (That way we do not depend on specific strings).
+* You can group those events to hunt for this persistence technique or stack the values of the CacheFile AND TargetFile properties to find anomalies/outliers (That way we do not depend on specific file names).

 ## Hunting Techniques Recommended